dcefram/blog/content/journal/leaving-inspectorio.md

 impact, beyond what I could achieve as an individual contributor.

-I blogged one of [such "learnings"]({{< ref "/thoughts/choice-of-words-in-meetings">}} "Choice of words in meetings") a while back.
+I blogged one of [such "learnings"]({{< ref "/thoughts/choice-of-words-in-meetings">}} "Choice of words in meetings") a while back, an experience I gained after numerous presentations with top leadership (our CEO and co-founder in this case).
 I hope to gather my thoughts and document more of them here soon.

 On the technical side though, I definitely learned less than what I gained at my short stint at Dealtale, as I joined a product development team working on a